 "Not every medical test or treatment can be delayed, even in a pandemic."

-If you are 55 or older, and have an average risk of breast cancer, you may be able to push back their next mammogram up to 24 months after their last one, according to the American Cancer Society (ACS).
+If you are 55 or older, and have an average risk of breast cancer, you may be able to push back your next mammogram up to 24 months after their last one, according to the American Cancer Society (ACS).
 If you've had normal cervical cancer screening results in the past, getting screening at this time "is not urgent," per the ACS.
 That's because screening with a Pap test shouldn't be done more often than every three years, or, if an HPV test was used, every five years.

 For colorectal cancer screenings, some people may be able to take an at-home test such as Cologuard, which can detect abnormal DNA in a stool sample that indicates the presence of colorectal cancer, Dr. Sharpless says.

 Keep in mind, however, that these are just general guidelines.
 Talk to your doctor about whether you should be evaluated in person or whether you can schedule a telemedicine appointment with your doctor.